 How should you prepare for the teenage dating stage?

-Provide guidance and date ideas for teens that can help your teen navigate relationships and understand how to form positive, successful relationships as they get older, form new friendships and let more people into their lives.
+Provide guidance and date ideas for teens that can help your teen navigate situations and understand how to form positive, successful relationships as they get older, form new friendships and let more people into their lives.